burlachenkok/exploring-python3/python3-note.md

   objdump -h /usr/bin/python3
   ```

-> The [objdump](https://man7.org/linux/man-pages/man1/objdump.1.html) has the following format:
+> The [objdump](https://man7.org/linux/man-pages/man1/objdump.1.html) has the following output format:
 >
 >**1-st** column - the symbol's value, sometimes referred to as its address.
 >